Named Awards

 DAVID COUGHLIN AWARD

-David Coughlin, a lifelong resident of Wellesley and a product of the Wellesley school system, graduated from WHS in 1991 and later from the University of Massachusetts at Amherst with a degree in natural Resource Economics.
-He was a Management Analyst with the Wellesley Selectmen’s office, primarily involved with traffic management and Town Meeting preparation.
-In 1999 he left Town Government and was enroute to UC Santa Barbara to do graduate work when he died in the Carlsbad, New Mexico, desert on August 8, 1999 at age 26 His family and friends have chosen to honor David’s memory with a scholarship award in his name.
+David Coughlin, a lifelong resident of Wellesley and a product of the Wellesley school system, graduated from WHS in 1991 and later from the University of Massachusetts at Amherst with a degree in natural resource economics.
+He was a management analyst with the Wellesley Selectmen’s office, primarily involved with traffic management and Town Meeting preparation.
+In 1999 he left Town government and was en route to UC Santa Barbara to do graduate work when he died in the Carlsbad, New Mexico, desert on August 8, 1999, at age 26.
+His family and friends have chosen to honor David’s memory with a scholarship award in his name.
 It was presented for the first time in 2002.

 BROOKS AND JEANIE GODDARD AWARD